Programs in Michigan for First Time Homebuyers

 In Michigan, first-time homebuyers are generally defined as individuals who have not owned a primary residence within the past three years.
 This definition applies to both single individuals and couples purchasing their first home together.
 Additionally, certain programs may have their own criteria for determining first-time homebuyer eligibility, so it’s essential to review the specific requirements of each program to ensure you qualify.

-Michigan Programs for First-Time Home Buyers
+Loan Programs for First-Time Home Buyers in Michigan

 From loan programs to down payment assistance options, there are tons of programs catered toward first-time homebuyers in Michigan including: